 At this point, it’s worth speaking to a coach.
 I actually specialise in coaching in this area, and we can work through it together if you’re struggling.

 See with this example, it may come down to:

 - Limiting Beliefs: Somewhere along the way you linked a relationship to your value.
 You thought that in order to be happy, you had to be with someone.
-Click here to read more on that and how you both identify and work through your limiting beliefs.
+We’ve wrote a post on understanding your limiting beliefs around love if you’d like to read more on that and how you both, identify and work through, your limiting beliefs.

 - Low Self Esteem: It could also be that you’re lacking in confidence and this need to be with someone to feel completed, is ultimately because you yourself, don’t feel good enough on your own.
 Low self-esteem can stem from all sorts of things.
 You can also be confident in some areas, and lacking in others.
 Again, it’s something to explore further in terms of looking at why.